betodealmeida/shillelagh/docs/development.rst

             old_row = [row for row in self.data if row["rowid"] == row_id][0]
             old_row.update(row)

-The CSV and the Google Sheets adapters are two examples of adapters that support DML (data modification language).
+The `CSV <https://github.com/betodealmeida/shillelagh/blob/main/src/shillelagh/adapters/file/csvfile.py>`_ and the `Google Sheets <https://github.com/betodealmeida/shillelagh/blob/main/src/shillelagh/adapters/api/gsheets/adapter.py>`_ adapters are two examples of adapters that support DML (data modification language).

 Custom fields
 =============

-In the examples above both adapters return data as native Python objects, ie, ``datetime.datetime`` object for timestamps.
+In the examples above both adapters return data as native Python objects, eg, ``datetime.datetime`` object for timestamps.
 Some APIs might return timestamps as ISO strings, forcing the adapter to handle the conversion in the ``get_rows`` data before the rows are returned.

 There's a different way of handling data conversion.
 The adapter can specify a custom ``Field`` for a given column. ``Field`` objects have two methods called ``parse`` and ``format``, responsible for the conversion between the format used by the adapter and native Python types.
-When using a custom field the adapter can return the original format before conversion, but using the ``get_data`` method instead of ``get_rows``.
+When using a custom field **the adapter can return the original format before conversion**, but defining the ``get_data`` method instead of ``get_rows``.

 For example, if we have timestamps returned by an API as ISO strings we can define an adapter like this: